Categories: Content Marketing

 • Emergency Access and Password Inheritance are features through which a trusted contact can open your account in case of your absence – a very nice feature for family or estate planning and a core element of access management.

-• By using country restrictions, you are able to prevent logins from certain locations, thus adding an extra layer of security to your account.
+• By using country restrictions, you can prevent logins from certain locations, adding an extra layer of security to your account.

-• In addition, it has a big SSO catalog and over 120 admin policies that give businesses the ability to have close control over employee access.
-The presence of these admin tools at the disposal of the IT team opens up a new level of account customization, which is very attractive to the IT teams that require exact management of account details.
+• In addition, it has a large SSO catalog and over 120 admin policies that give businesses tight control over employee access.
+The availability of these admin tools to the IT team opens up a new level of account customization, which is very attractive to IT teams that require precise management of account details.

-• Bigger groups can take advantage of the broadened MFA options that come with LastPass, among which are the additional multifactor authentication setups that can be easily integrated with enterprise workflows.
+• Bigger groups can take advantage of the expanded MFA options in LastPass, including additional multifactor authentication setups that can be easily integrated into enterprise workflows.
 This is particularly effective when you want to implement extended access management across various departments.

 If you happen to be overseeing multiple users or managing a team, these instruments render LastPass quite strong and put it among the top password managers for organizations that are in need of deep control.